 (9.16) There is another trick, whenever the chart opens somewhere, and you want to jump quickly to the end of it, you simply hit the END key on your keyboard, and it will take you to the end.
 Or if you want to go to the left side of your screen, to back-test a strategy, you simply click on the home button

 (9.41) Then it shows values, in this case from 2007 in the hourly chart and you can analyze what the US Dollar/Swiss franc did and so on.
 The moment that you close the trading platform on the MetaTrader.
 Your work is saved.

 (9.59) This is how you setup a chart on the MetaTrader and the next video will continue with the types of orders that we can place on the MetaTrader.

 Technical analysis deals with interpreting historical prices/patterns with the idea of forecasting future price patterns on the right side of a chart.
 There are trading theories that require a deep analysis of historical prices until the trader can come up to a time frame that can actually be used for trading.
 One example of such a theory is the Elliott Waves theory, and knowing how to set up a chart in MetaTrader will certainly help to automate the time frames.
 Other traders use different technical indicators such as trend indicators or oscillators when entering/exiting a trade.
 In order to do that in MetaTrader, there are some basic things one needs to know.

 Adjusting the Platform

-When opening a chart with the default settings offered by the Metatrader, it looks like the image below.
-Not really helpful for any trading purposes not to mention for charting your way when trading the Forex.
-There are a number of things to do with such a chart and first thing is to choose what type of chart you want it to be: candlesticks, bar chart or line chart.
+When opening a chart with the default settings offered by MetaTrader, it looks like the image below.
+It’s not really helpful for any trading purposes, not to mention for charting your way when trading in Forex.
+There are a number of things to do with such a chart, and the first is to choose what type of chart you want it to be: candlesticks, bar chart or line chart.